Table of Contents

 If you do a short research on your own and type in ‘’Bluetooth speakers with lights’’ in your browser, you’ll see that there’s a great disparity in size between different speakers with lights.
 Some of them are really small and portable (battery-operated) Bluetooth speakers.
 Others are quite large (some are portable and some are not).
 There’s practically no middle here – you will hardly find some medium-sized speaker.
 That’s why we have two categories so you don’t even have to go through the whole list and read all the reviews.
 If you have already decided what kind of speaker you need (small/portable Bluetooth speakers with lights or large/party/tailgate speaker with lights), you can simply skip to the part that interests you more.

-This is our list of 10 best Bluetooth speakers with lights.
+This is our list of 10 best Bluetooth speakers with lights in 2021.

 Small/Portable Bluetooth Speakers with Lights